About Hoopii Falls

 This was where we were able to capture the view of Lower Ho’opi’i Falls that you see above.

-Ho’opi’i Falls is said to reside on state land hidden behind the Kapa’a Homesteads.
+Ho’opi’i Falls is said to reside on state land hidden behind the Kapa’a Homesteads in the island of Kauai, Hawaii.
 For information or inquiries about the general area as well as current conditions, you may want to try visiting the Department of Land and Natural Resources (DLNR) website.

 Due to the presence of many residential roads and bypasses in Kapa’a, there are many ways to get from Hwy 56 to the start of the Hoopii Falls hike.
 We will highlight the way we went here.